zalando-incubator/authmosphere/API.md

   'service-bar': ['bar.read']
 };

-// create a new cache
-const tokenCache = new TokenCache(tokenConfig, oAuthConfig, cacheOptions);
+// create a new TokenCache instance const tokenCache = new TokenCache(tokenConfig, oAuthConfig, options);

-// Get a token from cache
+// request and resolve a token from the cache tokenCache
-tokenCache
-  .get('service-foo') // Needs to match with a key from 'tokenConfig' .then((token: Token) => {
+  .get('service-foo') // needs to match with a key from 'tokenConfig' .then((token: Token) => {
-    console.log(token.access_token);
+    // ...use the token...
   });
 ```